-If you want a chemical-free landscape and also want to defeat lawn weeds, the best defense is prevention.
+If you want a chemical-free landscape and also want to defeat lawn weeds, the best defense is weed prevention.
 But weed prevention can take some time and, on occasion, you may need herbicides.

 One downside of organic herbicides is that they often require multiple applications.
 (That's sometimes true for conventional weed killers as well.)
 Multiple applications mean more labor and greater expense.
-Here are some points to consider:

-- Most organic herbicides are non-selective, killing any weed or grass they touch.
+Most organic herbicides are non-selective, killing any weed or grass they touch.
 They work best when leaves are drenched.
 Multiple sprays are often required, depending on the variety and age of the target plants.
 For lawns, these non-selective herbicides should be used only where complete removal of all vegetation is the goal.

-- A few organic herbicides target only broadleaf weeds, leaving grass safe.
-Selective weed killers include Fiesta, Iron-X and Bayer Natria Lawn Weed Killer, all based on iron HEDTA.
+A few organic herbicides target only broadleaf weeds, leaving grass safe.
+Selective weed killers include Fiesta, Iron-X, and Bayer Natria Lawn Weed Killer, all based on iron HEDTA.
 (Some say that iron-based products can harm bentgrass, however.)
 A.D.I.O.S., a product based on sodium chloride, works on broadleaf weeds but not grass.

 - Organic herbicides are helpful as a second "punch" at weeds that have been “scalped” very low to the soil by a mower or weed whacker.
 They also work well as a follow-up after "smothering" weeds under paper or cardboard for a few weeks.